FlameHorizon/Lapis/doc/StringExt/Insert.md

 ### Returns

 `String` <br>
-A new string that is equivalent to this instance, but with value inserted at position startIndex.
+A new string that is equivalent to this instance, but with value inserted at position StartIndex.

-### Exceptions
+### Errors

-`ArgumentException` <br>
+`OnArgumentError` <br>
 When `Str` is empty string.

 `ArgumentOutOfRangeException` <br>